busayolawumi/busayolawumi/README.md

 *   ✉️  You can contact me at [oluwabusayolawumi@gmail.com](mailto:oluwabusayolawumi@gmail.com)
 *   🤝  Open to collaborating on projects
 *   🖥️  Take a Look at <a target='_blank' href='https://meet-busayo.vercel.app'>my Portfolio</a>
-*   🧠  Exploring React Native
+*   🧠  Exploring Backend Engineering
 *   ⚡  Rapid learner!

 ![](https://komarev.com/ghpvc/?username=busayolawumi&style=for-the-badge	)